AayushJ91/Titanic-Predictor/README.md

-# 🚢 Titanic Survivla Prediction App
+# 🚢 Titanic Survival Prediction App

 ## Introduction
 This Streamlit application predicts the survival of a passenger based on their trip and demographical details.
 User can interactivvely create a passenger to test the prediction.